n-ice-ch/flutter_international_phone_input/README.md

 ## Contributions

 Contributions of any kind are more than welcome!
 Feel free to fork and improve international_phone_input in any way you want, make a pull request, or open an issue.
+This is a fork and the origin project is dead.